smitchell/water-monitoring-azure-example/README.md

 ![](FloodWarning.png)

 I've forgone a gateway, the discovery service, and configuration service to focus on Azure technology.
-That means that the monitory station publishes directly to Azure and doesn't go through a gateway.
+That means that the monitor station publishes directly to Azure and doesn't go through a gateway.
 There won't be a user interface.
 When you launch the projects, the events and notifications appear in the projects' console logs.

 ## Monitoring Stations
 Uses a sensor to measure river level.